Last Updated on

 Another topic that comes up during the postnatal examination of mothers is vaccination.
 There are some vaccinations that you cannot get when you are pregnant, like chicken pox and measles.
 These may be administered to you and your baby after the child is born, so you may be brought up to date on that front.

 Postpartum examinations are important to gauge the health of the mother, both physically and emotionally.
-It gives you and your doctor an idea about how you are faring and can provide some golden advice to you as to how to tackle motherhood.
-Always ask any doubts you may have, during the examination- remember that no question is a dumb question when it comes to the health of your child!
+It gives you and your doctor an idea about how you are faring, and can provide you with much-needed advice as to how to tackle motherhood.
+At your checkup, always ask any doubts you may have, and remember that no question is dumb when it comes to the health of you and your child!